nikitavoloboev/license-up/readme.md

 SOFTWARE.
 ```

 If you wish, you can create an [alias](http://tldp.org/LDP/abs/html/aliases.html) to simplify this.
-For example I have this alias that I use :
+For example I have this alias that I use:

 ```Bash
 alias mit='license-up Nikita Voloboev nikitavoloboev.xyz'